tingold/pgdog/docs/docs/features/load-balancer.md

 # Load balancer

-pgDog operates at the application layer (OSI Level 7) and is capable of load balancing queries across multiple PostgreSQL databases.
+PgDog operates at the application layer (OSI Level 7) and is capable of load balancing queries across multiple PostgreSQL databases.

 <center>